gwendall/meteor-reactive-watcher/README.md

   var reactiveDict = new ReactiveDict(null);
   this.reactiveDictWatcher = reactiveDict.watch('name', function(value) {
-    console.log('The value of 'name' changed!
+    console.log('The value of "name" changed!
 It is now: ' + value);
   });
   this.reactiveDictGroupWatcher = reactiveDict.watchGroup(['name', 'age'], function(values) {
-    console.log('The value of either 'name' or 'age' changed!
+    console.log('The value of either "name" or "age" changed!
 Their new values are now the following.');
     for (var key in values) {
       console.log(key + ': ' + values[k]);
     }